Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 Sadie Bottenstein was born on May 28, 1869 in Circleville, Ohio.
 She worked as a milliner along with her sisters.

 On March 16, 1890, Sadie married Max Adolf Frank.
-Max was born in Germany on May 24, 1866.
+Max was born in in Ruchheim, Ludwigshafen, Germany on May 25, 1867.
+He worked in the notions business.
 They had two children.
-Max died on January 18, 1896, when their children were very young.
+Max committed suicide on his father-in-law Joseph's doorstep on January 18, 1896, when their children were very young.
+He was buried at Green Lawn Cemetery, in the same plot where Sadie and her parents would later be buried.

 Hugo-Sadie Connection

 On January 14, 1902, Sadie remarried to Hugo Magaziner, her second cousin on the Magaziner side.
 Sadie's maternal grandfather was the brother of Hugo's paternal grandfather.
 See illustration.
-They married in Philadelphia, where Hugo's family lived, but promptly moved back to Columbus, Ohio, where they continued the millinery business with Sadie's sisters.
-It's not clear whether Sadie and Hugo had any children together: there is a record of a tombstone for a Hugo Magaziner at the Mt.
-Calvery Avenue cemetery in Columbus, reported as being six years old, but the source has errors, and I haven't found any other evidence of Hugo Jr.'s birth or death.
+They married in Philadelphia, where Hugo's family lived, but they lived in Columbus, Ohio, where they continued the millinery business with Sadie's sisters.
+They had no children together.

 Hugo died on December 29, 1936.
-He was buried at Green Lawn Cemetery in Columbus, Ohio, where Sadie's parents are buried.
-Sadie never remarried.
+He was buried at Green Lawn Cemetery in Columbus, Ohio, in the same plot where Sadie's parents and first husband` were buried.
+Sadie never remarried after Hugo.
 She died March 31, 1963, at the age of 93.
-She is buried with Hugo and her parents at Green Lawn Cemetery.
+She was buried with Hugo, her parents and her first husband at Green Lawn Cemetery.

 Children of Sadie Bottenstein and Max Adolf Frank are: